Jos Schrier

 Johannes Leo Jozef "Jos" Schrier (born 28 March 1960 in Hilversum) is a sailor from the Netherlands, who represented his country at the 1992 Summer Olympics in Barcelona.
 With Mark Neeleman as helmsman, Schrier took the 4th place in the Star.
-In the 2000 Olympics in Sydney Schrier made his second Olympic appearance.
-Again in the Dutch Star with Mark Neeleman as helmsman.
-They took 6th place in the Star.
+In the 2000 Sydney Olympics, Schrier made his second Olympic appearance and performed with the Dutch Star Mark Neeleman.
+Together, they took 6th place in the Star.